Emma Duckworth Bakes

 • Double cream - (Heavy cream) Double cream creates a beautiful pudginess to the candy-coated pecans.
 You can use buttermilk or evaporated milk in the place of cream.

 • Pecan halves - Pecan halves are very commonly found here in the UK and in this recipe, we’re going to be chopping these up before adding them to the candy coating.
-Checkout my Pecan Tart which herbs these nuts.
+Check out my Pecan Tart which herbs these nuts.

 ingredients needed to make no churn ice cream.